kb-dk/newspaper-ninestars-QA-suite/docs/Documentation.md

 The following things are validated:

-* All jp2 files are validated to conform to the specifications
+* All jp2 files are validated to conform to the specifications, as specified in Appendix 2B
-* All md5sums are checked to be correct
+* All md5sums are checked to be correct, as specified in Appendix 2F
-* All directories are checked to have the correct names and contain the correct files (this is a work in progress)
+* All directories are checked to have the correct names and contain the correct files, as specified in Appendix 2F
-* All files are checked to have the correct names (this is a work in progress)
+* All files are checked to have the correct names, as specified in Appendix 2F
-* The [AvisID] and [date] are checked to conform to the data in the database (this is a work in progress)
+* The [AvisID] and [date] are checked to conform to the data in the database
-* All XML files are checked to conform to the correct XML Schema
+* All XML files are checked to conform to the correct XML Schema as specified in Appendix 2C, 2D, 2E, 2J and 2K
-* Automatic check of contents in XML metadata as specified in Appendix 2C, 2J and 2K (this is a work in progress)
+* Automatic check of contents in XML metadata as specified in Appendix 2C, 2D, 2E, 2J and 2K

-The following things are planned for a later release of the tool:

-* Completion of the directory file name validations
-* Completion of the [AvisID] and [date] validations
-* Completion of automatic check of XML metadata files as specified in Appendix 2C, 2J and 2K
-* Automatic check of contents in XML metadata files, as specified in Appendix 2D and 2E

 ## Prerequisites

-The QA Suite is a work in progress, and the list of prerequisites can not yet be fully described.

-Prerequisites will include:
+Prerequisites include:

 * A linux system.
 The tool has been tested on [CentOS][1] release 6.4, but most linux versions should work, provided the other prerequisites can be met.
 * [Java SE 7][2]
 * [Python][3] version 2.7 or above or 3.2 or above
+* Access to the SULA provided Postgres database, or a mirror of it.

 This list may be extended.